lynnfaraday/aresmush.com/_root/fs3/fs3.3/tweaking-fs3.md

 The default limit of 45 AP in FS3 Core is designed around these factors:

 * 8 AP to raise a few attributes to above-average levels.
-* 6 AP to get the 3 "everybody has them" abilities (Athletics, Composure, Alertness) to at least amateur level.
+* 6 AP to get the 3 "everybody has them" abilities (Athletics, Composure, Alertness) to at least fair level.
 * 5 AP to cover the 'basic training' military skills that everyone has.
 * 8 AP to get two profession-specific action skills to professional levels.
 * 18 AP to spread around other things to make you cool.